williammcintosh/aws-terraform-project/README.md

 # Inspiration

 I was inspired to better understand AWS environments related to postgres databases and hosting a rust website.
-This project began with the recently published book by Yevgeniy Brikman titled "Terraform Up & Running", and then transitioned into a rust website connected to a postgres RDS.
+This project began with the recently published book by Yevgeniy Brikman titled [Terraform Up & Running](https://www.terraformupandrunning.com/), and then transitioned into a rust website connected to a postgres RDS.

 ---